Reuben Foundation

-The Reuben Foundation is a private foundation established in the United Kingdom created to channel the charitable giving of the Reuben family and David and Simon Reuben.
+The Reuben Foundation is a private foundation established to channel the charitable giving of the Reuben family and David and Simon Reuben.
 It has a focus on healthcare and education.
 Formed in 2002 as the Reuben Brothers Foundation with an initial endowment of US$100 million, grants are made by invitation only and on the approval of the Trustees.

 The Reuben Foundation is registered with the Charity Commission for England and Wales and operates in the United Kingdom, Canada, Israel, the United States and Greece.

 Education

 The Reuben Scholarship Programme

 In 2012 the Reuben Foundation launched the Reuben Scholarship Programme with a multimillion-pound endowment.
 The programme was formed to provide financial support to students from disadvantaged backgrounds.
 The Reuben Scholarship Programme is in partnership with the University of Oxford, University of Cambridge, UCL and Ark Schools.

 Other

 In 2013 the Reuben Foundation funded the establishment of The Reuben Business Faculty at Oxford Spires Academy.